FatimaAABADI/Power-consumption-metering/README.md

 ## Data description

 The data is extracted from the infrastructure presented in the previous subsection.
-We collected 11 months of power consumption data from 16 Smart meters, with a 15 minutes granularity
+We collected 11 months of power consumption data from 16 Smart meters, with a 15 minutes granularity.

+The outputs of this platform are: Date, Time, Current, Active Power ("useful" power in kW), Reactive Power ("useless" power bouncing from source to load in Voltage Ampere Reactive), Apparent Power (combination of active and reactive power in Volt Amperes), Voltage and Power factor.

+Figure below graphically represents each Smart Meter’s (PMX with X from 01 to 16) power consumption dataset.
+The X axis designates the 15 minute sample number (in chronological order) and the Y axis the associated power consumption (active power) at that moment

 ![This is an image](https://github.com/FatimaAABADI/Power-consumption-metering/blob/main/img/dfs.png)